lukso-network/tools-erc725-inspect/README.md

-# 📝 ERC725 Tools
+# 🔍🛠️ ERC725 Inspect Tools

-This project provides a debugging frontend for smart contract based on [ERC725](https://docs.lukso.tech/standards/erc725/) standard on the [LUKSO network](https://docs.lukso.tech/networks/mainnet/parameters).
+A dApp project that provides inspector features and debugging tools for smart contract based on [ERC725] and [LSP] standards on the [LUKSO network].

 If you are a developer, check out the [LUKSO Technical Documentation](https://docs.lukso.tech/).